 The treatment recommendations on common bovine antibiotics most frequently mention five to eight days.
-Field experience with veterinarians suggest that the guideline, "After she is looking better, continue treating for two more days," is common.
+On-farm experience with your veterinary surgeon may suggest other guidelines.

-8. One-drug-fits-all-itis - This antibiotic worked to cure (fill in illness).
-Maybe it will work on (fill in different illness).
+8. One-drug-fits-all-itis - This antibiotic worked to cure (X illness).
+Maybe it will work on (illness Y).
 Wrong!
-It is true; some antibiotics will effectively inhibit the growth of more than one pathogen.
+It is true some antibiotics will effectively inhibit the growth of more than one pathogen.
 But there are many different kinds of pathogens.

 Matching the antibiotic and the pathogen is the best insurance for effectiveness.
-Sometimes, laboratory analyses have to be used.
+Sometimes, lab tests have to be used.
 They help determine which antibiotic is likely to be effective against the pathogens on a specific farm.
 Monitoring recovery rates when uniform treatment protocols are followed provides invaluable evidence about which drugs are most effective.